Matrix

 Section titled “3.
 Matrix Operations”A. Equality of Matrices

-- Two matrices $A$ and $B$ are equal if:
+- Two matrices and are equal if:

 - They have the same order

-- Corresponding elements are equal: $a_{ij} = b_{ij}$ for all $i, j$
+- Corresponding elements are equal: for all

 B. Addition and Subtraction